 The cost of a body lift procedures vary based on the treatment area, practice and the technique used.
 A consultation with Dr. Erella is the best way to determine the cost of your body lift procedure.

 Arm and thigh lift procedures are major surgeries involving many different treatments at once, so you should allow yourself plenty of time after surgery to fully recuperate.
 Once Dr. Erella meets with you for your initial consultation, he will discuss all aspects of each procedure and, together, you and Dr. Erella will decide the procedures that will best meet your needs.
 Once Dr. Erella has created a treatment plan, he will be able to give you a better idea of what the recovery process and pain management will be like.

-Usually not as it is not medically necessary
+Typically, no—as it is not medically necessary.

 It is safe in experienced hands and it can be done as an outpatient surgery.